-Different systems have different conventions for starting up daemons at boot time, so you are advised to familiarize yourself with them.
-Many systems have a file /etc/rc.local or /etc/rc.d/rc.local which is almost certainly no bad place to put such a command.
+Different systems have different conventions for starting up daemons at boot time.
+Many systems have a file /etc/rc.local or /etc/rc.d/rc.local.
+Others use rc.d directories.
 Whatever you do, the server must be run by the PostgreSQL user account and not by root or any other user.
-Therefore you probably always want to form your command lines along the lines of su -c '...' postgres, for example:
+Therefore you probably should form your commands using su -c '...' postgres.
+For example: